 Gout Diet Preparation

-These gout diet pages are only of value for people who have a confirmed gout diagnosis, and a comprehensive treatment plan.
+I’ve written these gout diet pages for people who have a confirmed gout diagnosis with a personal treatment plan.
 You should study the Gout Symptoms pages, and the Gout Treatment pages before you study this Gout Diet Section.
 If you do not do this, you risk wasting your time making dietary changes that do not help you.
 Gout diet should help your treatment plan, not replace it!
 Without a treatment plan, you cannot tell if your diet is helping, or making gout worse.

 I can help you create a personal gout treatment plan, but if you are determined to focus on diet without a treatment plan, please look at Diet For Gout Sufferers.

 Gout Diet Topics